-Apartment Lease Renewal: How to Avoid the Renter Apocalypse
+Apartment Lease Renewal: 6 Important Tips to Avoid a Renter Apocalypse

 By Jennifer Oppriecht

 It’s almost apartment lease renewal time, commonly referred to as the Renter Apocalypse.
 Take action, or zombie renters on the prowl may rent your apartment out from under you.

 During the fall in Madison, a Renter Apocalypse occurs.
 It’s when apartment-searching zombies start crawling all over town, relentlessly seeking out unsigned renewal leases.

 The Renter Apocalypse can take place in any city, and in some cities, it’s a year-round occurrence.
 Here are six tips to help you avoid the Renter Apocalypse!

 Before we get to the tips, let’s take a look at some facts that apply to leases here in Madison, WI, and in most lands traversed by zombies.